 WatchProper Brushing Technique

-Brushing twice a day is only half the equation — technique matters just as much as frequency.
-Most patients we see at Brammeier Dental of Naperville are surprised to learn they've been brushing with the wrong angle, the wrong motion, or for far less time than they thought.
-This short video shows the correct approach in under a minute.
+Plenty of patients at Brammeier Dental of Naperville are surprised to learn they've been brushing at the wrong angle, with the wrong motion, or for far less time than they assumed.
+Technique, it turns out, matters just as much as frequency, so brushing twice a day is only half the equation.
+In under a minute, this short video shows the correct approach.

-If your gums bleed when you brush, or you have questions about the right brush or technique for you, mention it at your next visit.
-Dr. Brammeier and our hygiene team are happy to demonstrate one-on-one.
+Bleeding gums when you brush, or any uncertainty about the right brush or technique for you, are worth raising at your next visit.
+Dr. Brammeier and our hygiene team are glad to demonstrate one-on-one.

 Want the full story on Exams & Cleanings?